insin/newforms/docs/forms.rst

    print(f.cleanedData)
    // => {message: 'Hi there', sender: 'foo@example.com', ccMyself: true}

-``cleanedData`` will only contain properties for fields defined in the form:
+``cleanedData`` will only contain properties for fields defined in the form, even if you pass extra data:

 .. code-block:: javascript